Repetitive Strain Injury Stretching

 Rehabilitation

-Recovering from RSI involves more than just medical treatment.
-It’s important to focus on rehabilitation, which helps you regain strength, movement, and function in the affected area.
-This usually involves exercises and training with therapists.
+Recovering from an injury caused by repeated movements involves more than just medical treatment.
+It’s crucial to focus on rehabilitation to regain strength, mobility, and function in the affected area.
+This typically includes exercises and training with therapists.

 Besides formal rehab, there are things you can do at home to aid your recovery:

-Here is a chart of Mind-Body Techniques for Repetitive Strain Injury Stretching
+Here is a chart of Mind-Body Techniques for Injury Stretching

 Alternative Therapies for Repetitive Strain Injury Stretching And Associated Costs